dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}

 {{% codetab %}}
-pubsub.yaml is created by default on a local machine when running `dapr init`.
+The pubsub.yaml is created by default on your local machine when running `dapr init`.
 Verify by opening your components file under `%UserProfile%\.dapr\components\pubsub.yaml` on Windows or `~/.dapr/components/pubsub.yaml` on Linux/MacOS.

 In this example, RabbitMQ is used for publish and subscribe.
 Replace pubsub.yaml file contents with the below contents.